Rolisteam/DiceParser/HelpMe.md

 DiceParser is a software component dedicated to roll dice through simple commands.
 This software component is available on different platform.
 Such as: Irc bot, discord bot, included in Rolisteam, web server, on twitter etc.

+## About examples in this documentation

+To make it clear, all examples in this documentation do not show the start up prefix.
+Please, remember to add the proper prefix given where you run dice command: Rolisteam, discord, IRC… If you don't know, try `!`.
+The prefix allows the system to identify your command.

 ## How to roll a die

 It is real simple. you have to call: